 Greenhow C, Robelia B. Old Communication, New Literacies: Social Network Sites as Social Learning Resources.
 J Comput-Mediat Commun.
 2009;14(4):1130-1161. doi:10.1111/j.1083-6101.2009.01484.x

 Chen VH-H, Lin W, Ng CW, Chai SL, Khoo ACE, Duh HB-L. Children’s Choice of Games: The Influence of Prosocial Tendency and Education-Level.
 In: Natkin S, Dupire J, eds.
 Entertainment Computing – ICEC 2009.
 Lecture Notes in Computer Science.
 Springer Berlin Heidelberg; 2009:110-119.

-The Center on Media and Child Health (CMCH) at Boston Children’s Hospital is an academic research center whose mission is to educate and empower children and those who care for them to create and consume media in ways that optimize children’s health and development.
+The Digital Wellness Lab (formerly known as the Center on Media and Child Health) at Boston Children’s Hospital is an academic research center whose mission is to educate and empower children and those who care for them to create and consume media in ways that optimize children’s health and development.

 CASEL is one of the leading authorities on social-emotional learning in the country.
 Their website includes the latest research on social-emotional learning as well as a library of SEL-related assessments.

 An online resource for educators seeking to implement social-emotional learning into their classrooms and teach character through digital technology and interactive media.

 A series of publications that detail ways in which social-emotional learning curriculum can be enhanced using media in the classroom and at home.